isomerpages/cris-scri-symposium/_programme/Symposium Day 1 (30 July 2026).md

                 <h4 class="programme-title">
                   <font color="#808080">Plenary Panel</font><br>
 “Defining New Regulatory Paradigms for a Fast Changing World”</h4>
+As scientific innovation accelerates—from AI-enabled drug discovery and decentralized trials to cell and gene therapies—the traditional boundaries of regulation are being fundamentally tested.
+Regulatory agencies worldwide are increasingly called upon not only to safeguard safety and efficacy, but also to enable timely access, foster innovation, and respond to evolving healthcare needs.<br><br>This high-level plenary brings together global regulatory experts including Dr Robert Califf, Ms Emer Cooke, Adj A/Prof Raymond Chua, and Prof John Lim to explore how regulatory frameworks must evolve in a rapidly changing world.<br><br>Drawing on perspectives from the US, Europe, and Asia, this session will offer strategic insights into the future of regulatory science and governance—highlighting how forward-looking regulatory paradigms can unlock innovation, strengthen public trust, and ultimately accelerate patient access to transformative therapies.
           <hr class="my-3 border-primary">
           <div class="speakers px-2">
                   <div style="display: flex;flex-wrap:wrap;" class="row">